equipodinamitaestrella/radioactive_transfer/README.md

 ## Objectives

-1) Understand the _Radiative Transfer Equation_
+1) Understand the _Radiative Transfer Equation_.
-2) Use the RTE and the Wien approximation to observe Ozone's thermal emission.
+2) Use the _RTE_ and the _Wien approximation_ to describe Ozone's spectrum of thermal radiation.
-3) Compare the Ozone Layer Hole's emission vs a healthy section of the Ozone Layer
+3) Compare the Ozone Layer Hole's emission vs emission of a healthy section of the Ozone Layer.

 ## Methodology